 Nagasaki is one of the cities that has impressed me the most in Japan.
 It has immense cultural richness, as its port was the only one that remained open during the Edo period.
 This translates into a mixture of architecture and culture ranging from the Dutch and Portuguese to the Chinese and Koreans.
 Due to this, exploring Nagasaki, one can encounter Confucian temples, Catholic churches, or Shinto shrines.

 In Japan, there is the concept of the “10 million dollar night views”.
 It’s a category that gathers some of the best night views in the Land of the Rising Sun.
-In the best of Japan in 2 weeks, the best of them couldn’t be missed, the one that can be observed from Mount Inasa.
+In this travel guide to Japan in 2 weeks, the best of them couldn’t be missed, the one that can be observed from Mount Inasa.
 Additionally, in Japan, there are three cities that have a Chinatown.
-One is located in Yokohama, another in Kobe, and anotherβ¦ in Nagasaki π If all of this doesn’t seem enough reason to visit Nagasaki, unfortunately, there’s something else that makes it worth visiting: its tragic history during World War II.
-Yes, Nagasaki and Hiroshima were the two cities where the United States dropped the atomic bomb.
+One is located in Yokohama, another in Kobe, and anotherβ¦ in Nagasaki π

 - Nagasaki Peace Park: a park built to promote peace and commemorate the tragedy of the atomic bomb.